sharonibejih/SCAMP-Assessment-/README.md

 # SCAMP-Assessment-
-This repo contains the Data Science Technical Assessment for SCA
+This repo contains the Data Science Technical Assessment on Titanic Survival Prediction